anki/anki.github.io/README.md

 # Anki Developer Website

-This is the data for the Anki Developer site.
+This repository contains the content for the Anki Developer site.
 It is auto-generated from markdown source files using [jekyll](http://jekyllrb.com/), a static site generator.